AdobeDocs/commerce-operations.en/help/configuration/remote-storage/cloud-support.md

 ---
 title: Remote storage for Cloud
-description: Read about guidance on how to set up remote storage for Commerce on cloud infrastructure.
+description: See guidance on how to set up remote storage for Commerce on cloud infrastructure.
 ---

 # Configure remote storage for Commerce on Cloud infrastructure